Ready to join the growing e-commerce industry? Check out our 5-step guide to opening an online shop and pave your way to online retail success…

-Last Christmas an estimated £17.7bn was spent online, countless shoppers shifting behind their screens instead of braving the high street crowds.
-In Britain alone, over £100bn is thought to be spent online every year, whilst globally the figure sits in the trillions - the web’s connecting buyers and sellers like never before.
+An estimated £17.7bn was spent online over Christmas 2015, and in 2017, UK mobile ordering for the festive season rose to 49.7%, with countless shoppers shifting behind their screens instead of braving the high street crowds.
+In Britain alone, over £260bn is thought to be spent online every year, while globally the figure sits in the trillions.
+The web’s connecting buyers and sellers like never before.

 The opportunities for retailers are endless, so starting an online shop should be a top priority.
 What are the steps you need to take then?
 And how do you go about starting an online store?